willstepp/writings/joseph-the-son/jts.md

 Jesse stood in front of Joseph and both of them stopped.
 The others turned to watch.

-“You a smart ass or something?
+“You a smart alec or something?
 I’ll break your fuckin jaw.”

 Jesse took steps closer to Joseph, who continued to look at the ground in silence.
 He could smell a mixture of tobacco and body odor coming from Jesse and it made him want to wretch.